casthub/docs/en/automation-cards/actions.md

 ## Booting

-Much like [Actions](/automation-cards/actions), they are able to asynchronously boot before being ready to execute.
+Much like <docs-link path="/automation-cards/actions">Actions</docs-link>, they are able to asynchronously boot before being ready to execute.

 <code-group>
 <code-block label="TypeScript" active>